lyssphacker/ideas/computing-is-in-real-trouble.md

 Code is not organized nearly as nicely as a book.
 It looks more like garbage dump.
 It is he kind of thing that would be condemned if anybody could ever look at it, but if you look at garbage dump through a window about this big, it only looks slightly messy.
 If you could look at the entire garbage dump I think we would be horrified.
 It is not really a dump, because people have to live with this.
 So perhaps, this is a city after a great disaster where people are still forced to live.

 #### Alan Kay, [Software has fallen short](https://www.youtube.com/watch?v=tp9VbtLn2Jw)
-(paraphrasing) If the computing does not reach higher qualitative bar in the next 10 years ... if will just be gone, and what we'll have is enormous ad-hoc mechanisms, in one of the longest, slowest crashes in history.
+(paraphrasing) If the computing does not reach higher qualitative bar in the next 10 years ... it will just be gone, and what we'll have is enormous ad-hoc mechanisms, in one of the longest, slowest crashes in history.

 #### Alan Kay, [Software is slum-like](https://www.youtube.com/watch?v=QboI_1WJUlM&t=17m44s)
 Picture that fits our code is a slum, particularly the web, but basically it is all rather slum-like.
 There is no large sense of architecture of any kind, things are tacked in there, urban renewal bulldozes some stuff out, but just leaves the stuff lying around.